StylusTechnology/FireSandbox/README.md

 FireSandbox
 ===========

-A sandbox for the simulation and display of Eulerian Incompressible Fluids in real time
+A sandbox for simulating fluids in real time

 FEEL FREE TO TAKE THIS STUFF AND USE IT!
 NONE OF THE TECHNIQUES I USE ARE NEW,